CIO CEO CFO role

 The successful CIO will become the “integration glue” between the CFO and the CEO.

 In properly aligned organization, the CIO role and the IT staff must be business-centric first, and they must address business events from both a lagging and leading indicator perspective.
 The most successful CIO will become the bridge between the CEO and the CFO, and thereby integrate business leading and lagging functions with technology.
-In other words, the successful CIO must find ways to not just integrate operations, finance, and sales– but do so in such a way that technology investment and technology spend becomes focused more aggressively on the demand side (customer sales and ) rather than on the supply side (operations, processes, and automation).
+In other words, the successful CIO must find ways to not just integrate operations, finance, and sales– but do so in such a way that technology investment and technology spend becomes focused more aggressively on the demand side (customer sales and innovation) rather than on the supply side (operations, processes, and automation).

 CEO CIO CFO Alignment